 The physical ability test measures an applicant's ability to perform job-related exercises in the form of an obstacle course.
 Applicants will start by pushing an occupied police car 15 feet; the applicant will then complete the course by following simulated tasks: wooden fence climb/ chain-link fence climb, window climb, run/walk a 15 foot balance beam, and move a 165-pound mannequin 15 feet.
 The obstacle course must be completed in 90 seconds.
 Applicants who do not pass or complete the test may retake the test on the next available testing date.
 (See diagram)

-The test is given twice a month at the Police Training Academy at 1251 Virginia Street.
+The physical training test is given every Tuesday (except holidays) and one Saturday each month at the Police Training Academy at 1251 Virginia Street.
 There is no pre-registration to take the test.
 You just show up on the date and time that works best for you with your driver's license.
 See list of the dates and times that the test will be given.
 If you have any questions, you can call 251-208-2720.

 Once you successfully complete the Physical Agility/Ability test, you will be given a Verification of Successful Completion form.
 You will need this form in order to apply through the Mobile County Personnel Board for the position of Police Officer.
 You can apply online at www.personnelboard.org.
 Once you are on the website, click on "Create Account".
 Once you have created an account, you can then click on the "Job Opportunities" tab and click on Police Officer.
 You will see a detailed job description and a tab to "Apply".
 Before submitting your online application, you MUST attach a copy of your driver's license along with the Verification of Successful Completion form.
 Failure to do so will cause your application to be denied.
 If you have a college degree you will also need to attach your unofficial transcript with your application in order to receive credit for your college degree.
 If you are unable to apply online, you can apply in person at the Mobile County Personnel Board located at 1809 Government Street, Mobile, Alabama 36606.
 If you have any questions pertaining to this process you can contact someone at 251-470-7727 for assistance.